Get insider access

 Yes

-The Shark ION Robot has superb battery performance.
+Battery performance is superb.
 There isn't a significant difference in runtime between running it continuously in its energy-efficient 'Eco' suction power mode and high-suction 'Max' mode, as it should last for about three hours on a single charge regardless of your choice of setting.
 This exceeds the continuous runtime of just 60 minutes specified in the vacuum's user guide.
 The three indicator lights quickly let you know how much battery life is left since they gradually turn off as the charge level drops.

 Design